portworx/katacoda-scenarios/portworx-install-kubernetes/step2.md

 The KVDB can be built-in / portworx managed for small clusters OR we can set up our own.
 For this lab, lets set up a single node ETCD Cluster in this k8s environment.

-Note: A sample etcd deployment manifest file is already provided in the default directory on the master.
+Note: A sample etcd pod definition file called px-spec.yaml is created for you in the root home directory on the master node.

 Update the YAML file with the ip address of node03 and create the deployment.